bryanwong17/MIL-Feature-Extractor-Selection/README.md

 ## Cite

-If you find our work useful in your research or if you use parts of this code please consider citing our [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10981015)
+If you find our work useful in your research or if you use parts of this code, please consider citing our [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10981015)

 ```bibtex
 @inproceedings{wong2025rethinking,